-I want to circle back to the beginning of this article and stress that cold smoking is a way of adding flavor to food and is NOT a method for cooking food.
+I want to stress that cold smoking is a way of adding flavor to food and is NOT a method for cooking food.
 It is important to realize that serious inherent food safety risks exists when cold smoking sausages and fish and because of them many food scientists do not recommend cold smoking.

 There are some specialty sausages that require cold smoking to develop the proper flavor profile but those sausages are unique.
 Before a sausage can be safely cold smoked it must be prevented from growing botulism by the following steps:

 - The pH of the meat must be sufficiently low.